james101511/GroupProject/README.md

 	https://github.com/james101511/group-project
 Create the database
 =====
-	1.copy new.sql to your local sql
+	1.Copy new.sql to your local sql

-	2.go WebContent/META-INF/context.xml to change your username, password and which database you use
+	2.Go to WebContent/META-INF/context.xml to change your username, password and which database you use

 	  for example:url="jdbc:mysql://localhost:3306/demo?useSSL=false"/>